 Thus, the system is completed solved.
 We now can understand that physical content of $E_n$.
 Their values correspond to the energies of the different possible states of the Universe.
 This also allow us to identify the variable $\theta$ as a super-time, as it was previously discussed.

-As a final point, we would like to remark an interesting consequence of this quantization scheme.
-We can write the Eq.~\eqref{KGfinalG} in a Super-Hamiltonian formalism, being less restrictive with the assumption that the potential $V(\theta)$ is constant, Eq.~\eqref{KGfinalG} can be written in the form of the Wheeler-DeWitt Super-Hamiltonian formalism \cite{hawk1,hawk2}.
+If one is being less restrictive with the assumption that the potential $V(\theta)$ is constant, Eq.~\eqref{KGfinalG} can be written in the form of the Wheeler-DeWitt Super-Hamiltonian formalism \cite{hawk1,hawk2}.
 For example, for a closed universe $k=1$ (and the case quinteessence $\epsilon=-1$) it is possible to rewrite Eq.~\eqref{KGfinalG} as

 where $\alpha=\ln a$, and $\varphi=2\theta/3$.
 To obtain this equation we chose $m^2=1/18$ and $V(\theta)=3\hat m^2\varphi^2$, where $\hat m$ is the mass of the field.
 Here, ${\cal H}$ is usually called the Wheeler-DeWitt Super-Hamiltonian \cite{hawk1,hawk2}.
-Thus, the quantization of the FRWQ system as a spinless relativistic particle proposed here can reproduce known results of quantization using the Super--Hamiltonian to construct the equivalent of Schr\"{o}dinger equation.
+Thus, the quantization of the FRWq system as a Klein-Gordon particle proposed here can reproduce known results of quantization using the Super--Hamiltonian formalism.

 On the other hand, another possible solution of Eq.~\eqref{KGquantumechanicalEq} could be achieved using the Frobenius (polynomial) method, different from the SM.
 This solution corresponds to a polynomial expansion in $a$ where all the coefficients can be found from recurrence relations.
 A polynomial solution for $u_n$ has the form

 where $y>0$ and $b_m^{(n)}$ are constants.
 For the sake of simplicity we choose $b_0^{(n)}=1$.
 Using the previous expansion in Eq.~\eqref{KGquantumechanicalEq} we find

 where $V$ is defined after Eq.~\eqref{FRWqe2}.
 Equating every term to zero, we can readily find the solutions